sanity-io/sanity/packages/@sanity/code-input/README.md

 ## Options

-- `language` - Default language for this coe field
+- `language` - Default language for this code field
 - `languageAlternatives` - Array of languages that should be available
 - `theme` - Name of the theme to use.
 Possible values: `['github', 'monokai', 'terminal', 'tomorrow']`
+- `withFilename` - Boolean option to display input field for filename

 ```js
 // ...fields...